-Both her parents are Jewish.
+Her parents are Jewish.
 Nevertheless, growing up, Sarah Michelle did have a Christmas tree because “it was pretty.”

-Nowadays, Sarah does not believe in organized religion so she is not a practicing Jew.
+Nowadays, Sarah does not believe in organized religion, so she is not a practicing Jew.
 She even has tattoos, which are a no-no for anyone hoping to be buried in a Jewish cemetery.

 Aside from starring in the TV show ‘Buffy the Vampire Slayer,’ the actress has also appeared in movies like ‘I Know What You Did Last Summer’ and ‘Cruel Intentions.’

 Markled!
 17 Times Meghan Markle Ditched Others Publicly